Law enforcement in India: Central Forensic Science Laboratory

 The Central Forensic Science Laboratory (CFSL), a wing of the Ministry of Home Affairs, houses the only DNA repository in South and Southeast Asia.
 There are seven central forensic laboratories: in Hyderabad, Kolkata, Bhopal, Chandigarh, Pune, Guwahati and New Delhi.
 CFSL Hyderabad is a centre of excellence in chemical sciences, CFSL Kolkata in biological sciences, and CFSL Chandigarh in the physical sciences.
 The laboratories are primarily controlled by the ministry's Directorate of Forensic Science (DFS); the New Delhi lab is under the Central Bureau of Investigation, and investigates cases on its behalf.

 National Institute of Criminology and Forensic Science

 The National Institute of Criminology and Forensic Science (NICFS) was established on 4 January 1972 at the recommendation of a committee appointed by the University Grants Commission (UGC).
 In September 1979, the institute became a department of the Ministry of Home Affairs with a full-time director.
 It is headed by senior Indian Police Service officers.
-The institute trains in cybercrime investigations, and researches aspects of criminology and forensics (including cyberforensics).
+The institute trains in cybercrime investigations, and researches aspects of criminology and forensics (including cyber forensics).
 It is listed as a science and technology organization by the Department of Science and Technology.

 State police

-Authority over a state police force is held by the state's home department, led by a chief or principal secretary (generally an Indian Administrative Service officer).
-Each state and union territory has a state police force (headed by a Director General of Police, who is an IPS officer), which is responsible for maintaining law and order in the state's townships and rural areas.

-The Police Act of 1861 established the principles of organization for police forces in India and, with minor modifications, continues in effect.
-Although state police forces are separate and may differ in quality of equipment and resources, their patterns of organization and operation are similar.

-The director (or inspector general) of police reports to the head of the home department of the state, generally an Indian Administrative Service officer at the rank of additional chief secretary or principal secretary to the state government.
-Under the inspector general are police ranges composed of three to six districts, headed by deputy inspectors general.
-District police headquarters are commanded by superintendents of police (SP), who have discretionary powers and oversee subordinate police stations, criminal-investigation detachments, equipment storehouses and armories, and traffic police.

-Most preventive police work is carried out by constables assigned to police stations.
-Depending on the number of stations, a district may be subdivided and further divided into police circles to facilitate supervision by district headquarters.
-Most major metropolitan areas, such as Mumbai, Kolkata and Chennai, have police commissionerates under the state police and headed by commissioners.
-Police in the states and union territories are assisted by units of volunteer Home Guards under guidelines formulated by the Ministry of Home Affairs.